Do Female Betta Fish Make Bubble Nests

-The easiest way to identify female betta fish is by their short fins, however, you may have mistakenly bought or been mis-sold a Plakat betta fish.
+The easiest way to identify female betta fish is by their short fins, but you may have mistakenly bought or been mis-sold a Plakat betta fish.
 Male Plakat bettas have short fins that can resemble many female species.

 The Plakat is a specific type of betta fish usually bred for fighting.
 Their tails are purposely shortened through selective breeding, so they can move around quicker and be more agile in battle.
 Plakat bettas are not as common in pet stores as most hobbyists prefer long-finned varieties.

 If your female betta is definitely building a nest in her fish tank and not just blowing air bubbles, you can look for other signs to confirm that she is a female.
 Two common symptoms of a female in season are:

 - You will notice a fuller-looking belly as your female betta is pregnant with eggs.